Montréal–Mirabel International Airport: Architecture and layout

 Passengers walked as little as 100 m going from the curb to the gate.
 Once there, passengers would be transported to their aircraft by Passenger Transfer Vehicles (PTVs), rather than walking through jetways.
 The PTVs, similar to those at Washington Dulles International Airport, ran from the terminal to the aircraft parking spot on the ramp.
 It was reported by Radio-Canada/Canadian Broadcasting Corporation that each of these vehicles had cost up to C$ 400,000 at the time.
 To eventually make connections between flights easier, the terminal also included a few jetways, in a smaller concourse called the Aeroquay, accessible via a tunnel and later connected directly to the main concourse.

-The planners were inspired by Dallas-Fort Worth International Airport's planned design scheme, which utilized a central "spine road" through the middle of the airport, bringing the main surface transport artery through the center of the airport, with decentralized terminals arranged along the spine road.
+The planners were inspired by Dallas Fort Worth International Airport's planned design scheme, which utilized a central "spine road" through the middle of the airport, bringing the main surface transport artery through the center of the airport, with decentralized terminals arranged along the spine road.
 This spine road was planned to have four lanes, with the capacity to expand to eight lanes, and room made in the median for an automated people mover to connect the terminals.

 The six planned runways were to be arranged in three pairs of parallel runways.
-Two pairs were to be oriented northwest–southwest (the direction redominent winds), and one pair would be oriented east–west (crosswind).
+Two pairs were to be oriented northeast–southwest (the prevailing wind direction), and one pair would be oriented east–west (crosswind).
 These were to provide capacity for 160 takeoffs and landings every hour, allowing 630,000 annual movements.
 The runways' lengths would have varied, with the shortest being 3,048 meters (10,000 feet), and the longest being 4,572 meters (15,000 feet).
 The separate STOLport would have a 610-meter (2,000 feet) runway.